Reducing the Large Set Threshold for Oertel's Conjecture on the Mixed-Integer Volume: Introduction

-The conclusion is that the threshold given in Theorem~\ref{thm:BasuOertel-LargeSets} is quite large: For the bound to be meaningful, it requires the lattice width $\omega(\proj_{\R^n}(C))$ to be at least $\Omega( (n+d)^{5/2}n^{n+2} )$.
+To get an idea of how large $\omega(\proj_{\R^n}(C))$ needs to be in the above theorem, notice that the expression on the right-hand side of the inequality is increasing in $c$, tends to $1/e$ as $c$ grows, and crosses zero at $c\approx 5.47$.
+We conclude that the threshold given in Theorem~\ref{thm:BasuOertel-LargeSets} is quite large: for the bound to be meaningful, it requires the lattice width $\omega(\proj_{\R^n}(C))$ to be at least $\Omega( (n+d)^{5/2}n^{n+2} )$.

-\paragraph{Our contributions:} \Cref{conj:Oertel} is still unresolved and the results of \cite{oertel2014integer} and \cite{BasuOertel2017Centerpoints} described above are the state-of-the-art for it.
-In our work, we focus on reducing the threshold at which a set is large enough so that \Cref{conj:Oertel} holds.
-Our main results are \Cref{thm:general_n} and \Cref{cor:Main-LatticeWidth}: \begin{itemize} \item We prove that there exists a universal constant $\alpha>0$ such that if $\proj_{\R^n}(C)$ contains a ball of radius $k\geq \alpha d^2n^{3/2}$, then \Cref{conj:Oertel} holds. \item By passing through a unimodular transformation, we deduce a new threshold in terms of the lattice width of the set.
-We prove that there exists a universal constant $\alpha'>0$ such that if $\omega(\proj_{\R^n}(C))\geq \alpha' d^2n^6$, then \Cref{conj:Oertel} holds true. \end{itemize} These results improve \Cref{thm:BasuOertel-LargeSets} by reducing the exponential dependency on $n$ to an explicit polynomial one, and also by reducing the dependency on $d$ from $d^{5/2}$ to $d^2$.
-This enlarges considerably the family of sets where \Cref{conj:Oertel} holds true and provides further indications that it might be true in general.
+\paragraph{Our contributions:} While \Cref{conj:Oertel} remains unresolved, we focus on reducing the threshold at which a set is large enough so that we can show it holds.
+Our main results are: \begin{itemize} \item We prove that there exists a universal constant $\alpha>0$ such that if $\proj_{\R^n}(C)$ contains a ball of radius $k\geq \alpha d^2n^{3/2}$ (or a unimodular copy of it), then \Cref{conj:Oertel} holds (see \Cref{thm:general_n} and \Cref{rem:unimodular-ball} below). \item By applying a unimodular transformation, we derive a new threshold in terms of the lattice width of the set.
+We prove that there exists a universal constant $\alpha'>0$ such that if $\omega(\proj_{\R^n}(C))\geq \alpha' d^2n^5$, then \Cref{conj:Oertel} holds for $C$ (see \Cref{cor:Main-LatticeWidth} below). \end{itemize}

+These results improve upon \Cref{thm:BasuOertel-LargeSets} by reducing the exponential dependence on $n$ to an explicit polynomial one, and the dependence on $d$ from $d^{5/2}$ to $d^2$.
+This considerably enlarges the family of sets for which \Cref{conj:Oertel} holds, and provides further indications that it might hold in general.

 As a warm-up, we consider the special case of $n=1$, for which the proofs are simpler.
-Additionally, we obtain an improved bound: for $n=1$, there is a constant $\alpha''>0$ such that if $k\geq \alpha'' d$, then \Cref{conj:Oertel} holds.
+For this case, we also obtain an improved bound: there is a constant $\alpha''>0$ such that $k\geq \alpha'' d$ suffices for \Cref{conj:Oertel} to hold.